Special offer

 X endorsement

 The X endorsement is a hybrid of the N and H endorsements.
-It enables you to carry hazardous liquids or gasses in a tanker truck.
+Federal regulations require the X endorsement for drivers who transport hazardous liquids or gases in bulk.
+This endorsement must be obtained through the appropriate knowledge test and background checks.
 In most states, you can also use the X endorsement to carry nonhazardous materials in a tank.
-It also requires a knowledge test.

 S endorsement